NinjaBearStudioTech/Documentation/Writerside/topics/inventory/setup/inv_inventory_system.md

 | `WasLoadedFromSaveSlot`           | Informs if the inventory was loaded from a **save slot**.            |

 ## Inventory System Interface

 The recommended way to retrieve the Inventory Manager is by using the `GetInventoryManager` function in the `NinjaInventoryFunctionLibrary`.

 This function can retrieve the Inventory Manager from Actors, Controllers, and Player States, by searching in the most likely locations.

-To avoid repeated component lookups, you can optionally implement the `InventorySystemInterface` on the actor or player state that owns the Inventory Manager.
+However, to avoid repeated component lookups, you can optionally have the Actor or Player State implement `InventorySystemInterface`, which is recommended.

 <procedure title="Add the Inventory System Interface" collapsible="true" default-state="expanded">
     <step>In your <b>inventory owner</b> (Actor or Player State), add the <code>InventorySystemInterface</code>.</step>